williamouyang/okta.github.io/_source/_docs/api/resources/oauth-clients.md

 clientId  | `clientId` of a specific client    | URL       | String                                 | TRUE     |
 settings  | OAuth client registration settings | Body      | [Client Settings](#oauth-client-model) | TRUE     |

-> All settings must be specified when updating a client application, **partial updates are not supported!**
+> All settings must be specified when updating a client application, **partial updates are not supported!** If any settings are missing when updating a client application the update will fail.
+The one exception to this is the `client_secret`, which will not be changed if omitted from an update.

 ##### Response Parameters
 {:.api .api-response .api-response-params}